ikbendewilliam/flutter_navigation_generator/flutter_navigation_generator/README.md

 ## Nested navigators

 To use nested Navigators, simply create a new instance of the navigator.
 This will create a new GlobalKey for the navigator.
 Use this key in a Navigator widget and you can navigate to the pages in the nested navigator.
+Also see [Multi panel navigation](#multi-panel-navigation) for another method of "nested" navigation.

 ```dart
 // In your Dependency Injection: